stratusadv/django-glue/docs/naming.md

 # Django Glue Naming Conventions

-## Connect ** DO NOT USE **
+## Action
 Used in: Template

-What type of connection the glue is making on the template end.
+Determines the type of action the glue tag is performing.

 ## Event
 Used in: Template

-determines the type of event required for triggering.
+Determines the type of event required for triggering.

 ## Fields
 Used in: View, Template